numerai/example-scripts/README.md

   - "feature\_...": floating-point numbers, obfuscated features for each stock ID

-  - "target": floating-point numbers, the relative performance of that stock during that era
+  - "target\_": floating-point numbers, various measures of returns for each stock ID

 - Notes: It is highly recommended that you do not train on the validation set.
 This dataset is used to generate all validation metrics in the diagnostics API.

 ### numerai_tournament_data

-- Description: Unlabeled feature data used to generate predictions and for computing live tournament scores
+- Description: Unlabeled feature data used to generate tournament predictions (updated weekly)

 - Dimensions: ~1.4M rows x ~1K columns

-- Size: ~6GB CSV, ~550MB Parquet
+- Size: ~6GB CSV (float32 features), ~2.1GB (int8 features), ~550MB Parquet (float32/int8 features)

 - Columns: